21-Page Dental Template Customisation in 38 Days — White-Label for a US Marketing Agency

 Operational Integrity at handoff

 Pre-handoff QA on this engagement caught a stray-space URL in the phone link and stripped third-party copyright footers baked into the template — a visual-comparison pass and link crawl then verified all 21 pages before staging went to the agency.
-Pre-handoff QA ran through Site Checker — see our QA discipline for the categories and the fail-zero gate.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.
+Pre-handoff QA ran through Site Checker — see how we run QA for the categories and the zero-error bar.
+Once the build was in their hands, the agency put it through its own verification on its own tooling, dropping whatever it caught into the shared backlog for us to clear, and the cycle ran until they signed off.

 Results

-The outcome, restated plainly: the agency’s Figma was implemented against their branded template across 21 pages and 6 templates, over 38 calendar days, inside the 43-hour estimate — including a mid-build rebrand that the customisation absorbed without rework.
+Bottom line: we implemented the agency’s Figma against their branded template across 21 pages and 6 templates, over 38 calendar days, inside the 43-hour estimate — including a mid-build rebrand that the customisation absorbed without rework.

 Process